1 dead, 7 injured after SUV strikes Border Patrol unit, falls into canal - NewsBreak

 The American Civil Liberties Union of Texas (ACLU) has been studying recent crashes involving the U.S. Border Patrol in El Paso.

-“A trend that I have observed over the past few months here in El Paso is Border Patrol leadership locally saying that their agents pulled back from a pursuit or didn’t pursue a vehicle and then just happened upon the accident further down the road,” Shaw Drake, Staff Attorney, Policy Council for the ACLU of Texas, told KTSM recently .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+“A trend that I have observed over the past few months here in El Paso is Border Patrol leadership locally saying that their agents pulled back from a pursuit or didn’t pursue a vehicle and then just happened upon the accident further down the road,” Shaw Drake, Staff Attorney, Policy Council for the ACLU of Texas, told KTSM recently.